The Highland Community College football team hosted their annual Marty Allen Golf Classic on July... Read More

 - Have graduated from a secondary school within the preceding 12 months or have attended a secondary school and obtained an equivalent credential within the preceding 12 months; OR

-- Be 21 years of age or older and a Kansas resident for the preceding three consecutive years; OR
+- Be Kansas resident for the preceding three consecutive years; OR

-- Be a dependent child of a military servicemember permanently stationed in another state and who, within the preceding 12 months, graduated from any out-of-state secondary school or obtained a high school equivalency.
+- Be a dependent child of a military servicemember permanently stationed in another state and who, within the preceding 12 months, graduated from any out-of-state secondary school or obtained a high school equivalency; OR

 - Complete the required scholarship application;

-- Complete the Free Application for Federal Student Aid;
+- Complete the Free Application for Federal Student Aid (FAFSA);

-- Enter into a Kansas promise scholarship agreement; and enroll in, and complete within 30 months of first being awarded a Kansas Promise scholarship, an eligible program at an eligible institution.
+- Enter into a Kansas promise scholarship agreement; and enroll in, and complete within 36 months of first being awarded a Kansas Promise scholarship, an eligible field of study at an eligible institution.

-For more information on the Kansas Association of Community College Trustees, click here.
+For more information from The Kansas Board of Regents on the Kansas Promise Scholarship, click here.